Cytnx-dev/Cytnx/Readme.md

     13. [Fix][C++] minor issue related to laterial argument passing by variables cannot properly resolved on C++
     14. [Enhance] Diag now support rank-1 Tensor as input for constructing a diagonal tensor with input as diagonal elements.
     15. [Enhance] Add c++ example for DMRG (Ke)
+    16. [Fix] Bug fixed in DMRG code and updated to the latest features.

     v0.7.2
     1. [Enhance] Add Tensor.set with Scalar